FTLturtle/NaiveTicket/README.md

-NOTE TO GRADER: many of my code segments appear to be on the same line.
-This is only because I didn't figure out until exercise 40 how to get the .md file to show code fragments properly, and not because I think it's a good idea to write method declarations all on one line.
+NOTE TO GRADER: in my answers for exercises 1 thru 39, many of my code fragments may appear to be written as if they were only one line.
+This is only because I didn't figure out until exercise 40 how to get the markdown file to show code fragments properly.
+I know that it's not a good idea to write code all on the same line.
 If you go view this markdown file in the editor, you will see that I have actually split the code up into separate lines.

 # NaiveTicket